 One last zig.
 Or maybe it’s a zag off to the right at the top and the path levels outs and we were, once more, in amongst the trees.

-As first timers to this walk we found that this windy path keeps you guessing if you are nearly there yet and it’s only at the very last second Pine Cone Point reveals itself.
+The first time we did this walk we found that this windy path keeps you guessing if you are nearly there yet and it’s only at the very last second Pine Cone Point reveals itself.

-The view point offers a vista along strathtay and it’s hard not to notice the A9 snaking it’s way through the landscape but the beauty of this walk will be that the view will change each time.
+The view point offers a vista along strathtay and it’s hard not to notice the A9 snaking it’s way through the landscape.
+We realise that the beauty of this walk will be that the view will change each time.
 The sun could be higher (or not out at all), the shadows will be different and we’re in Big Tree Country so no matter what time of year the trees will always be impressive.

 Just look at it below.
 A patchwork blanket of colour.